 Incumbent Worker Training

-Incumbent Worker Training (IWT) provides both employers and workers with an opportunity to build and maintain a quality workforce.
+Businesses cannot grow without employees whose skills keep pace with industry demands.
+Workforce Santa Cruz County can ensure your employees have the skills needed for a thriving business, through Incumbent Worker Training (IWT).
 The program is designed to meet the needs of an employer or group of employers to retain a skilled workforce or avert layoffs so participants can be promoted within the company and create backfill opportunities for employers.

 Rapid Response Layoff Service